ad-freiburg/ad-blog/content/post/project-better-map-matching-mobile-phones-to-public-transit-vehicles/index.md

 For the spatial part of the GCI, we implement a grid with a fixed width and height for each cell (e.g. 5 kilometers).
 Each cell contains a \\(\texttt{std::vector}\\) of \\(\texttt{std::set\<TripId\>}\\) for every trip passing the cell geographically.
 The vector is sorted by \\(\texttt{TripId}\\).

-We choose a grid for the sake of implementation speed, even though a tree-like structure (e.g. an R-Tree, see PTS) would likely speed up the PTVM query process a lot, as it would reduce the amount of trips to check at the very beginning of the query pipeline [(recall Figure ???)](#fig-pts-ptvm-overview).
+We choose a grid for the sake of implementation speed, even though a tree-like structure (e.g. an R-Tree, see PTS) would likely speed up the PTVM query process a lot, as it would reduce the amount of trips to check at the very beginning of the query pipeline [(recall Figure 1)](#fig-pts-ptvm-overview).
 However, as we will see in the [evaluation section](#evaluation), the proof of concept stands and PTVM drastically outperforms PTS in query time already.

 As for the temporal part of the GCI, we chose a \\(\texttt{std::vector}\\) of time slots \\(\texttt{std::set\<TripTime\>}\\) of equal size (e.g. 24 hours), where each time slot contains all trips that are at least partially active within the time slot.
 We store \\(\texttt{TripTime}\\)s instead of \\(\texttt{TripId}\\)s, in order to allow for trips that have a duration longer than the length of the time slots.
 For example, for a slot size of 24h and a daily operating TripId \\(1\\) with a trip duration of 30 hours, a time slot would hold \\(\\{(1, 2026.01.01), (1, 2026.01.02)\\}\\). \\(\texttt{std::set\<TripTime\>}\\) contents is sorted first by \\(\texttt{TripId}\\) and then by \\(\texttt{date}\\).